oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

 In this lab, you will try a database downgrade.
 After an upgrade, if a serious problem arises in the new release, you can bring the database back to the previous release.
 This is called a database downgrade.

-The PDB *YELLOW* has already been upgraded from Oracle Database 19c to 23ai.
-It's currently placed in the CDB *CDB23COM*.
-You will downgrade the PDB and plug it into the CDB *CDB19* running on Oracle Database 19c.
+The PDB, *YELLOW*, has already been upgraded from Oracle Database 19c to 23ai.
+It's currently placed in the *CDB23COM*.
+You will downgrade the PDB and plug it into the *CDB19* running on Oracle Database 19c.

 Estimated Time: 20 minutes